mbergenlid/scala-invariants/README.md

 =================

 An experimental plugin for the scala compiler that lets you add constraints to expressions which has to hold at compile time.
+This plugin was created as an experiment because I thought it was a cool idea and I wanted to learn about scala plugin development.
+The state of the plugin is far from stable at this time but maybe it will turn into something useful at some stage.

+Anyway, below is a brief explanation of what the plugin is capable of at the moment.

 Basic Usage
 -----------